metcoder95/fastify-ip/README.md

 ---

-`fastify-racing` is a plugin which allows to infer the incoming request's IP based on a custom subset of well known headers used by different providers or technologies that possible sits in-front of your fastify application.
+`fastify-ip` is a plugin which allows to infer the incoming request's IP based on a custom subset of well known headers used by different providers or technologies that possible sits in-front of your fastify application.

 ## How it works?